 - Development of Existing Waqf: This module focuses on the significance of enhancing potential benefits for intended beneficiaries through developing existing waqf assets.
 It aims to provide an understanding of the financing modes available in classical books of fiqh, as well as the the modern financial structures for developing waqf assets involving the financial institutions and markets.
 It also seeks to provide an understanding of advanced and more complex financial mechanisms for development of awqaf assets involving composite structures, such as, build-operate-transfer (BOT) and securitization.
 It also discusses how dedicated laws on waqf in several countries deal with this issue.

-- Regulations, Policies and Standards in Waqf Management: This module provides a comparative analysis of Shariah rules, as well as national laws, regulations, policies and standards relating to management of waqf.
+- Management of Waqf: This module provides a comparative analysis of Shariah rules, as well as national laws, regulations, policies and standards relating to management of waqf.
 It underlines some basic principles for sound waqf management, e.g. investments and risk management, transparency, accountability and good governance based on good practices at macro-level.

-- Case Studies in Development and Management of Waqf: This modules comprises several case studies that highlight some good practices and models of waqf development and management at the micro or organizational level.
+- Innovations and Good Practices in Waqf Sector: This module comprises several case studies that highlight some recent innovations, e.g. fintech applications as well good practices in waqf sector.
 The case studies highlight how to overcome the challenges of mobilizing resources for financing of waqf development through creative and innovative structures, new products (e.g. sukuk), of enhancing accountability, transparency and good governance in waqf-based organizations; and how to efficiently and effectively use the institution of waqf for provision of various public goods and services including microfinance and addressing needs of the humanitarian and development sector.

 Duration of the Course: Successful completion of the course requires a minimum of 35-40 hours of intensive study comprising lectures (video/ in-person), quizzes, MCQs and submissions.